Why gold has that special allure

 - Expert: "The idea of gold as a color is intimately connected with our idea of gold as a material"

 This feature is part of Colorscope, an award-winning series exploring our perception of color and its use across cultures, one shade at a time.
-See more here.

 (CNN)When you think of the color gold, images of grandeur and extravagance are likely to come to mind.